Unleash/unleash/website/docs/user_guide/environments.md

 ### Step 2: Configure activation strategies for the new environment

 From the “feature toggle view” you will now be able to configure activation strategies per environment.
+You can also enable and disable environments here.
+Remember that an environment must have activation strategies before you can enable it.